 Motorcycles used in skills tests must comply with all New Hampshire inspection laws and rules and must be currently registered and inspected.
 The motorcycle's size, weight, character and equipment shall conform to the class of license requested.

 Any applicant who fails the skills test twice is required to take a motorcycle rider training class in order to obtain a motorcycle license.

 Three-wheeled motorcycle applicants will be required to take the same vision and knowledge exam as applicants for a 2-wheeled motorcycle license.
 The three-wheeled motorcycle skills exam will be given on a similar course as the two-wheeled motorcycle exam.

 A person who holds a three-wheeled motorcycle endorsement may drive any registered three-wheeled motorcycle without holding any other class of driver license, but shall not drive any two-wheeled motorcycle.

 Motorcycle Training Program

 Knowing how to operate a motorcycle safely takes experience and skill.
-The New Hampshire DMV offers a statewide Motorcycle Rider Training Program for residents of New Hampshire.
+The New Hampshire DMV offers a statewide Motorcycle Rider Training Program.
 The program is designed to increase motorcycle safety on New Hampshire streets and highways by providing motorcycle training courses for both novice and experienced riders, as well as increasing the public's awareness of motorcyclists on the road.

 Adobe Acrobat Reader format.
 You can download a free reader from Adobe.